Parth-Agg127/Parth-Agg127/README.md

 <h2>👨‍💻 About Me</h2>

 I am Parth Aggarwal, a passionate Software Engineer in the making 🚀.
-Currently pursuing **IT at DTU**, I’m exploring **DSA, Data Science, and Web Development**.
+Currently pursuing **IT at DTU**, I’m exploring **DSA, Data Science, and Full_stack Development**.
 ⚡ Fun fact: I enjoy meeting new people and trying out different things in life.
 💬 Ask me anything — I’d be happy to help.